minkeymouse/nowcasting-kr/STATUS.md

 ## Iteration Summary

 **What Was Done This Iteration:**
-- ✅ **Documentation Updates** - Updated STATUS.md, ISSUES.md, and CONTEXT.md to track project state
+- ✅ **Documentation Updates Only** - Updated STATUS.md, ISSUES.md, and CONTEXT.md to track project state
-  - Corrected training status (models ARE trained, not empty as previously documented)
-  - Updated experiment status to reflect actual state
+  - Updated experiment status documentation to reflect actual state
   - Enhanced DDFM metrics documentation in ISSUES.md
+  - No code changes, no experiments run, no tables/plots regenerated
 - ⚠️ **No code changes** - No Python code files modified this iteration (only documentation updated)
 - ⚠️ **No new experiments run** - No new training, forecasting, or backtesting executed this iteration (Agent cannot execute scripts per user rules)
 - ⚠️ **PDF not compiled** - Report sections ready but compilation requires manual execution (Agent cannot execute scripts per user rules).
 Compile with: `cd nowcasting-report && ./compile.sh`